 Genie Service is complimentary.
 It creates your best Disney day inspired by your top interests.
 You’ll have access to planning tools so you can build an itinerary in the app.
 You just tell the Genie app what you’re most interested in and it will give you personalized recommendations for rides and restaurants based on that.
 It will also map out the best route for you to take to see the things you want.

-To get the extra benefits of Genie Plus, you’ll pay $20/day per ticket.
+To get the extra benefits of Genie Plus, you’ll pay at least $20/day per ticket.
 With Genie Plus, you can select the next available arrival window for Disney Genie+ Lightning Lane entrances at select attractions (19 in total), one at a time, throughout the day.
 You also get audio experiences and unlimited PhotoPass downloads from your day.
-If the rides you want are on this list, it might be worth the extra $20 to get in the lightening lane.

 Where to Stay